Geraldo Perdomo Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.
+- The Mariners pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Mariners' 3.88 team ERA ranks seventh among all league pitching staffs.

-- Mariners pitchers combine to allow 115 home runs (1.1 per game), the 10th-fewest in baseball.
+- Mariners pitchers combine to allow the ninth-fewest home runs in baseball (115 total, 1.1 per game).

-- The right-hander's last appearance was on Sunday against the Toronto Blue Jays, when he tossed six innings, surrendering four earned runs while giving up four hits.
+- His last time out came on Monday against the Minnesota Twins, when the righty threw seven innings, surrendering two earned runs while allowing four hits.

-- The 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings, in nine games this season.
-Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.